Conure: Delray Beach, Florida

 A least one wild pair of nandays has been spotted in downtown Delray Beach, Florida.
 The total number of birds in the colony is yet undetermined.

 Quakers

 The Quaker (which may or may not be a conure) can be found in many states.
-Quakers are also illegal to own in many US states as they are known to build very large nests on powerlines (Quakers are the only parrots who build nests).
+Quakers are also illegal to own in many US states, as they are known to build very large nests on powerlines (Quakers are the only parrots that build nests).

-Miami Beach, FL

-Flocks of up to 24 individuals are noisy neighbors.